 All the usual measures and rules of conduct for protecting against noroviruses or influenza viruses in care facilities for the elderly also help against transmission of SARS-CoV-2.

 Can you get infected with SARS-CoV-2 via contaminated frozen food?

-o far there is no evidence of chains of infection for SARS-CoV-2 through food consumption, including frozen food.
-The previous coronaviruses SARS and MERS are resistant to cold and can remain infectious at minus 20 degrees Celsius for up to 2 years in a frozen state.
-Compliance with the general rules of hygiene for preparing food should be taken into account (https://www.bfr.bund.de/cm/364/protection-against-foodborne-infections.pdf).
+So far, there is no evidence of chains of infection with SARS-CoV-2 via the consumption of food, including frozen food, even according to the information currently available on the WHO investigations in China (https://www.who.int/publications/m/item/covid-19-virtual-press-conference-transcript---9-february-2021).
+The previously known coronaviruses SARS and MERS are insensitive to cold and can remain infectious at minus 20 °C for up to 2 years in a frozen state.
+As one study showed, SARS-CoV-2 on frozen meat had also lost only little of its infectivity after 3 weeks.
+General hygiene rules for food preparation should be followed.

 In the current situation, does it make sense to use disinfectants at home as well?

-Further information on the topic of viruses is available from the BfR website
+Further information on viruses is available on the BfR website

 About the BfR